Gleipnir

-Even though Gleipnir is as thin as a silken ribbon, it is stronger than any iron chain.
+The dwarves made the chain magically from six things in the world (and these things are now missing in the world because they were taken away to be part of the chain) Even though Gleipnir is as thin as a silken ribbon, it is stronger than any iron chain.
 It was forged by the dwarves in their underground realm of Niðavellir.

 Gleipnir, having bound Fenrir securely, was the cause of Týr's lost hand, for Fenrir bit it off in revenge when he was not freed.
 Gleipnir is said to hold until Ragnarök, when Fenrir will finally break free and devour Odin.